tlarsen7572/CrLfCleaner/README.md

 Run the console application to clean a file by providing the following parameters:
 * file=<fileName>: Specifies the name or path of the file to clean.
 Can contain spaces.
-* delimiter=<char>: A single character describing the delimiter.
-Must be unquoted.
-  OR
-  delimiter=C<###>: Specifies an ASCII character code for the delimiter.
-Must be a three digit number, with leading zeroes if necessary.
-Especially useful if the delimiter is a control character.
+* delimiter=<char> OR delimiter=C<###>: A single character describing the delimiter.
+Alternatively, an ASCII character code can be specified for the delimiter.
+The character code must be a three digit number, including leading zeroes if necessary, preceded by a capital 'C'.
+This is especially useful if the delimiter is a control character.
 * hasHeaders=<Y|N>: Identifies whether the first row of data contains headers.
-* delimitersPerRow=#: This is required if hasHeaders=N.  When a data file has headers the application auto-calculates the number of delimiters per row.
+* delimitersPerRow=<#>: This is required if hasHeaders=N.  When a data file has headers the application auto-calculates the number of delimiters per row.
 If the file has no headers then this value must be supplied manually.

 The followin parameter is optional:
 * qualifier=<string>: Identifies the text qualifier.
 Delimiters inside text qualifiers are not counted as delimiters.
 This value must be a single character or one of the following paired character sets: (), [], {}.